Tarzanagh/DADAM/README.md

 # DADAM: A Consensus-based Distributed Adaptive Gradient Method for Online Optimization

+# Installation
+## Requirements
-The MATLAB code is built on top of the SGDLibrary.
-You can find the latest vesion here: https://github.com/hiroyuki-kasai/SGDLibrary
+The algorithms have been implemented in MATLAB and make extensive use of the SGDLibrary.
+You can find the latest vesion at https://github.com/hiroyuki-kasai/SGDLibrary

-# First to do
 Run run_me_first_to_add_libs_.m for path configurations.

 %% First run the setup script